BBDO/SmackTheSnowman/readme.md

 Included are all required addon's in Addons.zip, located in bin/data.
 Unpack and move to openFrameworks/addons folder before using.

+**All artwork property of BBDO and can not be used for commercial use.

 How to use
-1.  define your display resolution in main.cpp
+1.  define your display resolution in main.cpp.
-2.  while running - press spacebar to access GUI
+2.  while running - press spacebar to access GUI.
-                  - press / to toggle fullscreen
+                  - press / to toggle fullscreen.
-                  - use GUI POSITION(s) to adjust objects on screen
+                  - use GUI POSITION(s) to adjust objects on screen.

 #ENJOY!